Connectivity & OTA

 CA Certificate

-Important: use self-signed root certificates only.
+Use self-signed root certificates only.
 Cross-signed intermediates will not work - the ESP32 TLS stack needs the actual trust anchor.
-For example, the USERTrust ECC Certification Authority root is self-signed.
-The “Sectigo Root E46 signed by USERTrust ECC” cert looks similar but is a cross-signed intermediate - using it causes silent OTA and TLS failures.
-Always verify your CA cert is self-signed (issuer == subject) before uploading.
+The “Sectigo Root E46 signed by USERTrust ECC” cert is a cross-signed intermediate, for example; using it instead of the USERTrust ECC root causes silent OTA and TLS failures.
+Verify the bundle is self-signed (issuer == subject) before uploading.

-The production bundle contains two roots:
+The PROGMEM fallback bundle contains these public roots:

-AsyncTCP (vendored)
+AsyncTCP

-Thesada - CERN-OHL-P-2.0 / GPL-3.0-only / CC BY 4.0
+Thesada - GPL-3.0-only (firmware) / CC BY-NC-SA 4.0 (docs) - License

 This site uses Just the Docs, a documentation theme for Jekyll.